samtay/so-hs/README.md

    brick state with new QAs!
    ^^ THIS IS THE RIGHT WAY TO DO THIS: https://nanonaren.wordpress.com/2014/07/23/example-parsing-hackage-with-tagsoup/
-4. TODO update ID types to Text instead of Int

 ### config
 1. xdga data to save `--filter` string